 .It is also possible to take a tour that covers the entire opal production chain, from its mines, the best known of which is the Boi Morto, one of the largest in the world in the open air, to the lapidary and jewellery workshops.

 4. Archaeological Sites

-Pedro II has more than 200 panels of cataloged archaeological sites, four of which have the structure to receive tourists:
+Pedro II has more than 200 panels of archaeological sites catalogued, four of which have a structure to receive tourists: